 Starting with the 2019-2020 season, facilities may become Rec Ninja League-specific facilities.
 Facilities that apply for full NNL status may be accepted only as Rec Ninja League facilities with the option of becoming an NNL facility after hosting a successful Rec Ninja League event.

 Can I be an NNL facility even if I am not in the United States?
 Absolutely!
-We have international facilities in Canada, the United Kingdom, Australia, and Barbados, and we'd love to expand to more emerging ninja markets.
+We have international facilities in Canada, the United Kingdom, Australia, Barbados, and France, and we'd love to expand to more emerging ninja markets.

 How do I become an NNL facility?
 Submit the following three items to email@example.com: 1.
 The completed application form, attached below 2.
 Several pictures of your obstacles, demonstrating structural integrity and ample padding 3.
 Two videos, one of an adult course and one of a youth course.
 (Detailed obstacle descriptions are not required; we're mainly interested in obstacle variety, course flow, and proper safety precautions.)